Solicy-App/Recrout/README.md

 ### `npm test`

-Launches the all tests we have in this template (integration, unit).
+Launches the all tests we have in this template (e2e, integration, unit).

-to launch E2E tests please run ```npm run cy:open``` this command will open a window where you can follow by passing or failing in e2e tests

 ### `npm run build`